mlomb/chat-analytics/docs/PIPELINE.md

 ## 4. Compression and Encoding

 After the `Database` object is ready, we store it in the standalone report HTML file.
-We want it to be as small as possible and can't be in binary since HTML is a text format.
-So we compress it with [`fflate`](https://www.npmjs.com/package/fflate) and then encode it with [`base91`](/pipeline/compression/Base91.ts) using HTML-friendly chars.
-The result is a string that is stored in the HTML file.
+To minimize the file size, we use compression and encoding techniques.
+First, we compress it with [`fflate`](https://www.npmjs.com/package/fflate), then encode it with [`base91`](/pipeline/compression/Base91.ts) using HTML-friendly characters.
+The resulting string is stored in the HTML file.

 When the report HTML is loaded (via blob or file://) we do the inverse process to get the `Database` object: decode the string with `base91` and decompress it with `fflate`.